rvaidun/email-automater/README.md

 ```
 ## Templating
 Both `EMAIL_SUBJECT` and `MESSAGE_BODY_PATH` support templating.
-The `automate-emails.py`.
+The `automate-emails.py` script uses [Python's templating syntax](https://docs.python.org/3.3/tutorial/stdlib2.html#templating) to replace the values represented by these environment variables.
 The rules of templating are as follows:
-- `EMAIL_SUBJECT`: The script will replace the `$recruiter_company` variable with the value provided in the command line arguments.
-Interally the script is using [Python's templating syntax](https://docs.python.org/3.3/tutorial/stdlib2.html#templating) to replace the variables.
+- `EMAIL_SUBJECT`: The script will replace the `$recruiter_company` templating variable with the value provided in the command line arguments.
 The subject could look like `Interested in $recruiter_company`

 - `MESSAGE_BODY_PATH`: The name of the file to process.
 The file should use Python's templating syntax to have the following variables: `recruiter_name`, `recruiter_company`.
 The script will replace these variables with the values provided in the command line arguments.
 For example, the `email_template.txt` file could look like this: